 The best way to identify a toxic friend is to see how they make you feel.
 If you feel just one of the points below, it’s safe to say you have a toxic friend in your life:

 - You feel ‘down’ after spending time with this person.
-Whether it’s about what they talk about or whether they just a negative, depressing vibe about them.

 - You feel anxious and/or afraid when you see their name pop up on the screen, notifying you of a text message, or an email, a Tweet, etc.